aurora-digital/gatsby-base-starter/README.md

 # gatsby-eslint-scss-analytics
 Gatsby with ESLint, Prettier and Stylelint.
-Comes with SCSS support out of the box.
+Comes with SCSS/PostCSS with vendor autoprefixing support out of the box.
 Also has Google Analytics.

 Also includes Reboot.css, made by Bootstrap (does not include any Bootstrap component however).